joshsegall/hray/README.md

 more than 9 samples.
 Oh, and of course I had to leave my mark by substituting my initials.

+A partially deobfuscated version is available as `hray-annotated.hs`

 Any improvements or Haskell tips are welcome.

 [1]: http://www.cs.utah.edu/~aek/code/card.cpp